godaddy/tartufo/docs/source/configuration.rst

 Configuration Discovery
 -----------------------

-``tartufo`` uses two additional heuristics to locate specified configuration files.
-First, the current working directory is used as a base for relative filenames.
-Second, if the specified file does not exist in the specified directory, ``tartufo`` will search upwards in the directory hierarchy looking for a file with the same name.

-Additionally, ``tartufo`` will look for a configuration file in the scan target repository or folder.
+By default, ``tartufo`` will look for a configuration file in the scan target repository or folder.
 It looks first for ``tartufo.toml``, and if that does not exist, then ``pyproject.toml``.
 The latter is searched for as a matter of convenience for Python projects, such as ``tartufo`` itself.
 This file must